• Menu

 If you need a bit more support, here’s a great Youtube video that demonstrates the Golden Loop.

-Note of caution…
+note of caution…

 If you work extra tightly when shortening your rows, or excessively loosely when lengthening them, you can inadvertantly affect to your stitch gauge .
 Keep your yarn tension consistent, and only adjust the height of the first loop– “the golden loop”– on your hook.
 Keep an eye on your stitch gauge so that you are not changing it while adjusting your golden loop.